anandnr47/tech-writer-47-docs-as-code/docs/intro.md

+---
+id: intro
+title: Welcome
+---

-# Welcome to My Documentation Portfolio
+# Welcome to My Technical Writing Portfolio

-This site showcases sample documentation using the Docs-as-Code approach.
+This site showcases sample API docs, tutorials, and reference material authored in Markdown using Docusaurus.

-- ✍️ Written in Markdown
-- ⚙️ Built with Docusaurus
-- 🚀 Deployed via GitHub Pages